nodejs/Release/README.md

 * CITGM team

 The `releasers` team is entrusted with the secrets and CI access to be able build and sign releases. **Additions to the releasers team must be approved by the CTC.**

 The Long Term Support (LTS) team manages the process/content of LTS releases and the required backporting for these releases.

-The CITGM team maintains CITGM as one of the key sanity checks for releases.
+The Canary in the Gold Mine (CITGM) team maintains CITGM as one of the key sanity checks for releases.
 This team maintains the CITGM implementation and works to keep CITGM builds running and passing regularly.

 ## LTS Plan